 - Your child, age 19 or older, or any other individual you do not claim as a dependent on your income tax return

+The list of eligible expenses is subject to change.
+View the full list of eligible expenses on the PayFlex website.
 If you anticipate large expenses that are not listed, or you have other eligibility questions, contact PayFlex.
-You can also find a complete description of eligible dependent care expenses in IRS Publication 503, "Child and Dependent Care Expenses," available for download at irs.gov/pub/irs-pdf/p503.pdf.
+You can also find a complete description of eligible dependent care expenses in IRS Publication 503, "Child and Dependent Care Expenses," available for download at irs.gov/publications/p503.

 - Baby-sitting so you can attend social events